logical/telepathy/README.md

 FIRMWARE:

-The firmware is for a PIC microcontroller 16f1788.
+The firmware is for a PIC microcontroller 16f1788 and a bluetooth serial module hc-05.

 I have wrote a bootloader so I can more easily install firmware.The bootloader sets the hc-05 up at 38400 and waits for a program.
 When the program successfully loads it sets abyte in ee memory.when the FLASH command is sent to the program it erases the byte